 What is the earliest historical evidence for Jesus’s existence outside the Bible?

 While the biblical accounts are primary, historians point to writings by Roman and Jewish historians like Tacitus and Josephus from the early second century CE as early external corroboration of Jesus’s existence and his followers’ activities in Judea and Galilee.
+As of April 2026, ongoing scholarship continues to analyze these texts for further historical insights.

 How does the region of Galilee influence our understanding of Jesus’s ministry?

 Galilee’s diverse population and its position as a crossroads of cultures likely contributed to Jesus’s ability to connect with a wide range of people.
 His teachings often drew parallels to the everyday life and occupations of the people in this region, such as fishing and farming, making his message accessible and relatable.
+The fertile land and bustling trade routes of Galilee provided a dynamic backdrop for his ministry.

 Sabrina